-“The Surviving Church: Kairos and Eschatology in Paul Tillich and Raimon Panikkar and Their Implications for Post-Pandemic Church,” 2022 Academic Symposium, Southeast Asia Bible Seminary, Malang, March 1-2, 2022 (virtual).
+“The Surviving Church: Kairos and Eschatology in Paul Tillich and Raimon Panikkar and Their Implications for Post-Pandemic Church,” 2022 Academic Symposium, Southeast Asia Bible Seminary, Malang, March 1-2, 2022 (online).

 “Necropolitics and the Ghost of Lament: Moltmann, Ellacuría, and Political Pneumatology in the Aftermath of the Indonesian Forgotten Massacres, 1965-66,” Ninth Biennial Graduate Student Conference, Toronto Mennonite Theological Centre, June 17-19, 2021 (virtual).